inaos/iron-array/PERFORMANCE.md

 TODO: Need to profile and define it

+### Parallelism

+* For V1 we only support parallelism through the expression/computation-engine.
+* For constructing containers we'll automatically benefit from the blosc paralellism
+* No other functions will be parallelized for V1

 # Performance Thoughts

 This section lists different thoughts or tools that we may want to adopt for enhancing and monitoring the performance of IronArray.